martell-n-tardy/Rently-London-Housing-Market/README.md

 ![](https://github.com/martell-n-tardy/London-Housing-Case-Study/blob/master/RentlyLogo.png)

 # Rently - London Housing Market
-In this case study I will be exploring a hypothetical business case for the company Rently (https://use.rently.com/), a patented self-touring technology that automates property tours of a home or apartment.
-Rently is seeking to expand their customer base to the London market by 2023.
-In order to do this, Rently has created a proposal for a data-driven decision approach to this challenge and provided data from London Datastore: https://data.london.gov.uk/.
-Rently is planning to begin trial runs in select markets within London by the first quarter of 2022, so time is of the essence.
+In this case study I will be exploring a hypothetical business case for the company Rently (https://use.rently.com/), which developed a patented self-touring technology that automates property tours of a home or apartment.
+Rently is seeking to expand their customer base to the London market by the end of 2023.
+In order to do this, Rently has created a proposal for a data-driven approach to this challenge and has provided data from London Datastore: https://data.london.gov.uk/.
+Rently is planning to begin trial runs of their service in five selected boroughs of London by the second quarter of 2022, so time is of the essence.

-## Prerequisites
+## Example Prerequisites
-* Prework courses such as: Introduction to Python for Data Science and Intermediate Python for Data Science
+* Introduction to Python for Data Science
+* Intermediate Python for Data Science
 * Data Types for Data Science
 * Python Data Science Toolbox
 * Pandas Foundations